reganmabika/laravelBlog/README.md

 # laravelBlog
-It is a blog developed using Laravel in the backend
+It is a blog developed using Laravel